How to Create a Customer Loyalty Program That Works

 Support Omni-Channel Communications

-Omni-channel communications now represents both the biggest challenge and upside to retailers.
+Omni-channel retail communications now represents both the biggest challenge and upside to retailers.
 Permitting loyalty members to update their accounts or enabling brands to deliver consistent information such as Earned Points, Offers/Incentives or redemption processing across channels which include the website, chat, e-commerce, contact center, mobile, social networks, email, direct mail, newsletters, member statements, events, in-store kiosks and POS can be a daunting technical challenge.

 According to Aberdeen, "a majority of Best-in-Class loyalty campaigns are operating in siloes and not realizing the combined cross-selling efficiency of coordinated loyalty campaigns in the store, web, call-center, and direct to consumer."

 Consumers want to connect with their new and favorite retailers, however, retailers need to meet those consumers in their preferred channels and support their favorite devices for tasks such as loyalty program member management.
 In addition to different consumers favoring different channels, different business processes are generally best supported on specific channels.

 For example, flash sales or daily deals will be best served on mobile.
 And in this example, flash sales are proven to work particularly well with loyalty members and benefit the retailer by aiding the supply chain, reducing excess inventory and improving cash flow objectives.
 The retailer or service organization can also gain even more customer intelligence by acquiring data that is unique to each channel.

 My dad told me that experience is what you get what you don't get what you expected.
 Those turned out to be some wise words.
 Based on my experience and the experiences of others, here are some common challenges and mitigation techniques that may help your journey.

 - Loyalty programs cannot be run by just marketing.
 The most effective loyalty programs leverage cross-functional teams with representatives from stores, finance, merchandising, strategy and marketing.